A1I2S3/EXPRESS/README.md

 # Movie API

-A simple Express.js API for managing movies and actors.
+The Movie API is a simple Express.js API with a graphql endpoint for managing movies and actors.
+It features user authentication and authorization based on roles (director and actor), allowing users to list, upload, and download movies and actors in json format as per the permission of roles.

 ## Features

 - **Authentication and Authorization**: User authentication and authorization based on roles (director and actor).
 - **User Management**: CRUD operations for users with login and proper error handling.
-- :**Movie management**: Upload and download movies data as JSON files.
+- **Movie management**: Upload and download movies data as JSON files.
 - **Actor management**: Upload and download actors data as JSON files.

 ## Tech Stack